Avitas8485/Alara/README.md

 To use the Alara agent, you can run the `main.py` script.
 The agent will start listening for user input and respond accordingly.

 ### Roadmap
+- Make the setup process more user friendly (currently, most components need to be set up and installed beforehand)
 - Implement more skills and integrations
 - Improve the automation workflow
 - Enhance the natural language processing capabilities